Northenden: Geography

-Northenden is located in the southern end of the city of Manchester, 5.2 mi from the city centre, and begins on the south bank of the River Mersey.
+Northenden is located at the southern end of the metropolitan borough of Manchester, 5.2 mi from the city centre; it borders the south bank of the Mersey.

-Present-day Northenden sits in a triangle formed by two motorways (the M56 and M60) and a main dual carriageway (Princess Parkway).
-Manchester Airport is approximately 4 mi to the south by road.
+The suburb is one of the many areas within Wythenshawe.
+It has the same postal code, is part of the Parliamentary constituency and is one of the five electoral wards of the Wythenshawe area.
+In 2003, following a review by the Boundary Committee for England, the Wythenshawe ward of Benchill was disestablished after it was named the most deprived ward in England in the Index of Multiple Deprivation (Note: The index is a governmental measure of local employment, income, health, education, housing, child poverty and availability of local services.)
+The area was then divided between the neighbouring wards of Sharston, Woodhouse Park and Northenden.

-Northenden is one of the many areas within Wythenshawe.
-It has the same postal code, is part of the Parliamentary constituency (Wythenshawe and Sale East), and is one of the five electoral wards of the Wythenshawe area.
-In 2003, following a review by the Boundary Committee for England, the Wythenshawe ward of Benchill was disestablished after it was named the most deprived ward in England in the Index of Multiple Deprivation (the Index is a governmental measure of local employment, income, health, education, housing, child poverty, and availability of local services).
-The area was then divided between the neighbouring wards of Sharston, Woodhouse Park, and Northenden.
 However, in 2006, after Manchester City Council erected a road sign that said "Welcome to Northenden, Wythenshawe", many Northenden residents objected to the inclusion of the word "Wythenshawe".
-The residents were accused by one local councillor of snobbish behaviour and attempting to distance themselves from the Wythenshawe area (which is primarily social housing) for the sake of house prices as well as wanting to be seen more as an extension of the affluent neighbouring Didsbury area.
+The residents were accused by one local councillor of snobbish behaviour and attempting to distance themselves from the Wythenshawe area, which is primarily social housing, for the sake of house prices and wanting to be seen more as an extension of the affluent neighbouring Didsbury area.
 The city council agreed to remove the word "Wythenshawe" from the sign, though Northenden is still officially part of the Wythenshawe area.